Welcome to the

 We call to mind parishioners who have died at this time in recent years.
 Basil Mann, Marjorie Hearn, Jane West, Bernard Lepine, Jean Derham, Jean Fiddian-Green

 For those who are sick or in need

 We hold in our prayers those affected locally and nationally by the Coronavirus: patients, carers, families, and friends.

-We pray also for Alan, Alison, Andrea, Andy, Anne & family, Anne, Aoife, Audrey (2), Barbara, Ben, Bill, Brian, Chris & Jean, Dave & family, Jean, Val, Jan and Peter, Di, Diane, Eileen, George, Gill, Helen, Janet & family, Jean, John, Joyce, Judith & David, Kay, Ken, Lorraine, Margaret, Mary, Mignon, Nicholas, Pam, +Peter, Jane & family, Portia, Primrose, Ralph, Rita, Sheila, Sue & Robert, Susan, Thomas, Victoria … ... and for their families and carers, and all those who are in need but not named.
+We pray also for Alan, Alison, Andrea, Andy, Anne & family, Anne, Aoife, Audrey (2), Barbara, Ben, Bill, Brian, Chris & Jean, Dave & family, Fred and Di, Jean, Val, Jan and Peter, Di, Diane, Eileen, Frances, George, Gill, Hannah, Helen, Janet & family, Jean, John, Joyce, Judith & David, Kay, Ken, Lorraine, Louise, Margaret, Mary, Mignon, Pam, Portia, Primrose, Ralph, Rita, Sheila, Sue & Robert, Susan, Thomas, Tom, Victoria, Zillah ... and for their families and carers, and all those who are in need but not named.
 Give thanks for those who have recovered.

 If there are people or concerns that you wish to be mentioned in prayer, please tell the vicar or churchwardens.

 Return of the Stoke St Gregory Charity Lunch: Come to a soup and cheese lunch at the Church Room on Monday 25th October at 12:30.
 This, our first of a new season, is in aid of the Royal British Legion Poppy Appeal.
 If you would like to run another lunch in support of a charity of your choice, please call Annette Gage on 01823 490297